ignacioq/julia_intro/README.md

 ### ii.
 Using Sublime Text (my preferred):

-(If you are on Windows, you need to have `Cmder` or `ConEmu` installed and be able to open the Julia REPL from there; otherwise, please use Atom and the Juno distribution).
+(If you are on Windows [which I do not use], you need to have `Cmder` or `ConEmu` installed and be able to open the Julia REPL from there; otherwise, please use Atom and the Juno distribution).

 1. Download and install Julia > v1.x here: https://julialang.org/downloads/
 2. Download and install Sublime Text 3 here: https://www.sublimetext.com/3.